staubtornado/tornado-bot/README.md

     - install selenium drivers for chrome, Firefox, or edge
     - install ffmpeg
  4. Create a bot in the discord developer portal
- 5. Create an application in the spotify developer portal
+ 5. Create an application in the Spotify developer portal
  6. Create a `.env` file in `./data/config` and paste in the following information:
     #####
-        DISCORD_BOT_TOKEN = your token from the discord developer portal SPOTIFY_CLIENT_ID = client id from the spotify developer portal SPOTIFY_CLIENT_SECRET = client secret from the Spotify developer portal
+        DISCORD_BOT_TOKEN = your token from the discord developer portal SPOTIFY_CLIENT_ID = client id from the Spotify developer portal SPOTIFY_CLIENT_SECRET = client secret from the Spotify developer portal
  7. Save your `.env` file
  8. Run the bot with `main.py` file in the root directory